Poshtir, Mirza Kuchek Janghli

-Poshtir (پشتير, also Romanized as Poshtīr; also known as Poshttīr, Pushtir, and Pushtyr’) is a village in Gurab Zarmikh Rural District, Mirza Kuchek Janghli District, Sowme'eh Sara County, Gilan Province, Iran.
-At the 2006 census, its population was 2,190, in 568 families.
+Poshtir (پشتير) (Note: Also romanized as Poshtīr; also known as Poshttīr, Pushtir, and Pushtyr’) is a village in Gurab Zarmikh Rural District of Mirza Kuchek Janghli District in Sowme'eh Sara County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 2,190 in 568 households.
+The following census in 2011 counted 2,024 people in 649 households.
+The 2016 census measured the population of the village as 1,794 people in 610 households.